 - the name and address of the person sending the birds,

 - the name and address of the person to whom the birds are being sent and

 - the number of birds, by species, contained in the package.

-- Persons 16 years of age and older who hunt migratory birds must have a Harvest Information Program (HIP) certification on their person while hunting.
+- Persons required to be licensed to hunt migratory birds must have a Harvest Information Program (HIP) certification and must possess proof of HIP certification while hunting.
 Migratory birds include mourning and white-winged doves, snipe, woodcock, rails, gallinules, ducks, geese and coots.
-The HIP certification can be obtained online at www.wlf.la.gov/page/hunting-licenses-and-permits or at LDWF Baton Rouge headquarters.
+If you are 17 and under you do not need a HIP certification.
+You must get HIP certified in every state you hunt migratory birds.
+The HIP certification can be obtained online at www.wlf.la.gov/page/hunting-licenses-permits-tags or at LDWF Baton Rouge headquarters.

 - Persons 16 years of age and older who hunt ducks and geese must have a Migratory Bird Hunting Conservation Stamp (Federal Duck Stamp), that is signed in ink across the face, on their person while hunting.